PteroVM-Installer/pterodactyl-egg/README.md

 # PteroVM - Pterodactyl Egg

-> DISCLAIMER: This is not the official Pterodactyl Egg, I did it because I didn't find any official egg, so here is one egg who is working 😂
+> DISCLAIMER: This is not the official Pterodactyl Egg, I did it because I didn't find any official egg, so here is a working one 😂